00fox/Ds2vJoy/README.md

 |  M  | If mouse will be in used (checkboxes choice, mouse actions are in vJoy Button) (see below)
 - a lowercase indicates that the checkbox is double checked for this condition

-You can sort by clicking on column headers of the list, but be careful you'll have to manually reorder if order is important in your mapping.
-But even in this case, it can still can be useful

 ## vJoy editing
 ![vJoy Editing](Doc/6_Ds2vJoy_Mapping_Editing.png)